Listen to the podcast

 The socially-awkward, ill-prepared child cannot be like Jesus that way.
 He will have to create a holy huddle that is sequestered from the culture while dropping Bible tracts like bread crumbs that hopefully will lead those outside his camp to their church doors.
-What he can’t do is penetrate his culture with the Gospel of Christ.
+What he can’t do is penetrate his culture with the gospel of Christ.

-When I say “introducing your child to the world” I am not talking about teaching them how to curse, drink beer, watch porn, smoke cigarettes, and other sin-festive things like our what our culture does.
+When I say “introducing your child to the world” I am not talking about teaching them how to curse, drink beer, watch porn, smoke cigarettes, and other sin-festive things like what our culture does.

-I am talking about familiarizing your child with the ways of the world while teaching him how to not imbibe it.
-Some of the future, adult goals for children are not to be (1) surprised, (2) repulsed, or (3) tempted by the culture they will step into as young adults.
+I am talking about familiarizing your child with the ways of the world while teaching him how not to imbibe it.
+Some of the future, adult goals for children are not to be (1) surprised, (2) repulsed, or (3) tempted by the culture that they will step into as young adults.

-If you don’t teach them how to do this, then like a child reaching up to touch the hot stove because he did not know it was hot, your child will be burned by the culture that you so meticulously kept away from him.
+If you don’t teach them how to do this, like a child reaching up to touch the hot stove because he did not know it was hot, your child will be burned by the culture that you so meticulously kept away from him.

 For example, to say that alcohol is evil and you’ll go to hell if you drink it is fear-motivated parental ignorance.
 While you may bind the conscience of one child, and he treats alcohol like a plague all of his life, your next child may not be so motivated.
 Children need loving instruction, not fear tactics.

-If you are not already, then I appeal to you to think big (future) picture.
+If you are not already, I appeal to you to think big (future) picture.
 Stretch your children.
 Give them opportunities to succeed and fail.
 Your home is a laboratory where it’s not about passing or failing.
 It’s a training ground where both passing and failing are opportunities to put on Christ.

-If your child fails, then you can encourage him by showing him what went wrong and why it went wrong.
+If your child fails, you can encourage him by showing him what went wrong and why it went wrong.
 You can teach him how to discern and address the heart issues that typically accompany failure, i.e., fear of man, discouragement, or anger.

-Bringing the future home
+Bringing the Future Home

 One of the ways we have equipped our children for the future is by connecting them with adults.
 They have been socializing with adults ever since they could socialize.
 We understood how we had less than two decades to instruct them, and how they would possibly have 70+ plus years in an adult world, so we strategically and appropriately gave them a few adults to play with while they were young.

-Like all children, they naturally gravitated to their own kind: other kids.
+Like all children, they naturally gravitated to their kind: other kids.
 Like fish to water, they have always loved other children.
-This is where we had to be intentional by connecting them with older, bigger, and wiser people.
+This characteristic with children is where we had to be intentional by connecting them with older, bigger, and wiser people.
 Small groups in the local church have always been a good and safe place for this kind of adult training.
 Hospitality in the home is also an excellent context.

 Though I do not believe what we did is best for you, here are some of the things we have done with our children.
 These things have worked for us, as we’ve tried to live in the grace, wisdom, and courage of preparing our children for the future.

 Bank Accounts – We set up bank accounts for each of them around five years old.
-They really loved getting the suckers from the bank tellers.
+They loved getting the suckers from the bank tellers.

-TV show, Cops – Around eight years old, we watched the TV show Cops with them for a while, teaching them about drugs, alcohol, and other cultural problems, while teaching them the importance of the law and respect for police officers.
+TV Show, Cops – Around eight years old, we watched the TV show Cops with them for a while, teaching them about drugs, alcohol, and other cultural problems, while teaching them the importance of the law and respect for police officers.